 As with the witness, the suspect is obligated to appear at the request of the investigating officer.
 If you do not have a valid reason for failing to appear, you may be fined, subjected to compelled attendance, or declared wanted.

-In the case of minor offences, the presence of a lawyer is not mandatory, but if you do decide to give testimony, we recommend that you consult a lawyer before doing so.
+In the case of minor offences, the presence of a lawyer is not mandatory, but if you do decide to give statements, we recommend that you consult a lawyer before doing so.
 All your statements will be written down and, once you have read them, you will sign them to confirm their accuracy.
-Any statement you give may be used against you in subsequent legal proceedings.
+Any statements you give may be used against you in subsequent legal proceedings.
 Although the obligation to give only truthful statements is also explained to the suspect, giving false statements as a suspect is not a criminal offence.

 All in all, an invite to questioning can seem daunting, but the act itself is fairly straightforward.
 If this brief summary is not enough, or if you actually get „the call“ (although often an e-mail), we recommend you to consult Elise Altroff, an associate in WIDEN’s criminal procedure department (elise.altroff@widen.legal).